takurot/codex-indexer/docs/advanced.md

 Use `codex cache status` to inspect cached entries (count, size, hit rate) and `codex cache clear` to remove cached data.

+## Semantic index

+Use `codex index build` to generate a semantic index for the current workspace, `codex index stats` to inspect file/chunk counts and the embedding model, and `codex index clear` to remove the index.

 ## Model Context Protocol (MCP)

 The Codex CLI and IDE extension is a MCP client which means that it can be configured to connect to MCP servers.
 For more information, refer to the [`config docs`](./config.md#mcp-integration).